 American History 3-Pack

 The Declaration of Independence declared equality as an American ideal, but it took a century to even partially realize that goal.
 One of the key periods of U.S. history is Reconstruction.
 They were the years following the Civil War.
 The era began with promises of egalitarianism.
 The 13th, 14th and 15th amendments to the Constitution were revolutionary.
 They abolished slavery, guaranteed all persons due process and equal protection of the law, and gave black men the right to vote.
 In a few short years, those juridical gains were rolled back with Jim Crow and KKK terror.
 Today, the 14th Amendment which clearly states, “All persons born or naturalized in the United States are citizens of the United States,” is being contested.
 The Reconstruction amendments have been undermined and weakened.
 Voter suppression, mass incarceration, and prison slave labor are all features of the world’s oldest democracy.
+Recorded at the Philadelphia Athenaeum.

 The barbarity of the onslaught on indigenous people by Euro-Americans settlers can scarcely be believed.
 Historian David Stannard states the indigenous peoples of North and South America had undergone the "worst human holocaust the world had ever witnessed, roaring across two continents non-stop for four centuries and consuming the lives of countless tens of millions of people."
 The Native American Holocaust is a historical fact, “but the wreckage that it caused,” Stannard declares, “remains vividly evident among many of its survivor descendants.
 Today, from the desert southwest of Arizona to the Black Hills of South Dakota many American Indian communities barely survive, mired in poverty and despair that has little equal except in some so-called desperately impoverished Third World countries.”
 Yet to add insult to injury, Columbus Day is still a federal holiday.
 But, in defiance, many cities have changed the name to Indigenous Peoples’ Day.